 - What do you do, however, when every-other P-wave is blocked?

-For the rest of this case and discussion please follow this link or click on the rhythm strip above.
+For the rest of this discussion please follow this link or click on the rhythm strips above.

-The post EMS 12-Lead: No, doubling the paper speed will not reveal hidden P-waves appeared first on The Medial Approach.
+The post EMS 12-Lead: The 12 Rhythms of Christmas – 2:1 AV-Block appeared first on The Medial Approach.